Modelling World 2026

 George Bate, Lead Transport Modeller and Analyst, South Yorkshire Mayoral Combined Authority

-Sheffield and Rotherham Clean Air Plan – 'What Next' Modelling
+Sheffield and Rotherham Clean Air Plan – 'what next' modelling

 Chris Robinson, Associate Director, SYSTRA

-Supply Framework: multi-modal networks
+Supply framework: multi-modal networks

-Christopher Storey, Service Manager, Transport for the North
+Ben Taylor, Product Manager, Transport for the North

 15:15